Gowen Thunder airshow shakes Idaho

-The U.S. Air Force Thunderbirds, headliner of the 2023 Gowen Thunder airshow, perform acts over hundreds of people August 26-27, 2023 at Gowen Field in Boise, Idaho.
+The F-35 Lightning II Demo Team aircraft flown by Commander, Maj.
+Kristin “BEO” Wolfe, performs acts over hundreds of people August 26-27, 2023 at Gowen Field in Boise, Idaho.
 The purpose of Gowen Thunder was to provide a safe and memorable community event that thanks Idaho’s citizens, employers, and community partners for their unwavering support; promote patriotism, service, and volunteerism; and ignite the imagination of the next generation.
 (U.S. National Guard photo by Master Sgt.
 Becky Vanshur)

 |Date Taken: